niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 ![venn diagram 1](viz/venn_1.png)

 The Old Babylonian lexical corpus currently has 4,165 distinct lemmas, of which 2,033 (or almost half) are shared with the literary corpus.
 The vocabulary of the literary corpus is only slightly larger with 4,345 distinct lemmas.
+The number of items in the literary set should be stable, because it is based on the archival set of [ETCSL][] files.
+The number on the right (set of lexical lemmas), however, may vary, because it is based on [DCCLT][] and its subcorpora, and those are still in the process of being edited.

 For a number of reasons, this is a very rough estimate and perhaps not exactly what we were looking for.
 A lexical entry like **udu diŋir-e gu₇-a**  (sheep eaten by a god) consists of three very common lemmas (**udu[sheep]N**, **diŋir[deity]N**, **gu[eat]V/t**).
 This lexical entry, therefore, will result in three matches, three correspondences between the lexical and literary vocabulary.
 But what about the lexical *entry*?
 Does the nominal phrase **udu diŋir-e-gu₇-a** or, more precisely, the sequence of the lemmas **udu[sheep]N, diŋir[deity]N, gu[eat]V/t**) ever appear in a literary text?